maThiaslI152/TALKER_local-llm/docs/Free_Models_Guide.md

 ## Supported Free Providers
 1.  **Gemini (Recommended)**: Gemini is known for its exceptional speed and solid intelligence, often outperforming other free services by a significant margin.
 This makes it an excellent choice for the "thinking mode" feature in TALKER, providing quick and coherent responses.
 2.  **Nvidia**: Nvidia offers a robust selection of high-quality models.
 Their `kimi-k2-instruct` is a particularly strong performer for both reasoning and general dialogue.
 They also host free versions of popular models like DeepSeek and Qwen, though the specific rate limits for these are not always clear.
+3.  **Mistral (Preliminary)**: Mistral.ai offers a free tier with seemingly very decent usage limits.
+This provider is currently being investigated for full integration with TALKER, but early adopters can add their API keys to the proxy and experiment with models like Mistral Small, Mistral Large, and Mixtral reasoning models.
+4.  **Gemini CLI (Advanced - OAuth)**: An advanced provider using OAuth 2.0 to access Google's internal Gemini CLI API endpoints with significantly higher rate limits than standard API keys.
+Requires OAuth setup but provides access to the same high-quality Gemini models with much more generous usage limits.
+5.  **iFlow (Advanced - OAuth)**: A powerful aggregator platform providing free access to multiple premium models (Qwen, DeepSeek, GLM, Kimi) through OAuth 2.0 authentication.
+Supports both OAuth and direct API keys.

 ---